eclipse-edc/IdentityHub/docs/developer/architecture/identity-trust-protocol/identity.hub.architecture.md

 The term `installation` is used to denote an Identity Hub deployment that is operated as a unit.
 An `installation` may be a single runtime instance or a cluster of instances.

 ## 3.1.
-Management API
+Identity API

-The `Management API` is executes authorized client requests to perform operational tasks against the Identity Hub installation.
+The `Identity API` executes authorized client requests to perform operational tasks against the Identity Hub installation such as adding or manipulating key pairs, DID documents etc.

 ### 3.1.1.
 Elevated Privilege Operations